 Get Ordained To Perform Wedding Ceremonies Across The US

 It is important to note that the only state marriage laws that apply to our ministers when and wherever they officiate weddings are the ones of the state where the marriage license is going to be filed.
-This means that a ULC minister from Richmond, Virginia (a place where our online ordination is not accepted) can perform weddings in Albany, New York because New York’s state marriage laws allows him to do so.
+This means that a ULC minister from Kalamazoo, Michigan can perform weddings in Albany, New York because New York’s state marriage laws allows him to do so.

 See the section below to determine if your state is one of the few that does not recognize our ordination.

 How To be able to Officiate A Wedding

 It’s fairly easy to get permission from county clerks to file for marriage licenses, provided that you are trying to do so in a state that recognizes our ordination (see above for more information on which states do – and do – not recognize it).
 Follow these three simple steps to prepare for the wedding and file for a marriage license.